Skip to Content

-Can Purebred Labradors Have White on Them?
+Can Purebred Labradors Have White Markings, Spots or Patches?

 Can Purebred Labs Have White On Their Chest?